Primordial black holes save $R^2$ inflation: The model

 \item \textbf{Transition.} The first stage of inflation ends when the inflaton $\phi$ reaches the local potential minimum in the $\phi$ direction.
 Simply put, the universe undergoes a short but complete version of effective single field $R^2$ inflation before this moment of transition.
 During this phase, $F$ approaches unity when $\phi$ reaches its VEV.
 The potential at this stage is given in the limit of $|\chi|\rightarrow \chi_0$, $\phi\rightarrow0$ and $|\chi_0|\ll m/\sqrt{\lambda}$, the potential is therefore approximately given by:

 As shown above, the boson field $\chi$ becomes unstable $(m_{\chi}^2\approx-m^2< 0)$.
 Therefore, the inflaton dynamics begin to turn toward the $\pm\chi$ direction.
-It is worth mentioning that $\chi$ field starting from a initial condition away from $0$ steps down the potential during the first stage of the $R^2$ inflation and hence the $Z_4$ symmetry is already broken for the background trajectory, or more precisely,inflation selects a vacuum branch during the early stage (see in Fig.~\ref{potentialshape}).
+It is worth mentioning that $\chi$ field starting from a initial condition away from $0$ steps down the potential during the first stage of the $R^2$ inflation and hence the $Z_4$ symmetry is already broken for the background trajectory, or more precisely,inflation selects a vacuum branch during the early stage (see in figure \ref{potentialshape}).
 When fixing $|\chi_0|^2\gg\langle\delta\chi^2\rangle$ ~\cite{Sakai:1995nh,Braglia:2022phb}, the overproduction of domain walls (DWs) can be avoided, which usually happens in hybrid inflation models with a discrete $Z_2$ symmetry.

 \item St-2: \textbf{Effective single field $\chi$ inflation.} The second stage of inflation starts along $\chi$ direction from $\pm\chi_0$ (the sign will depend on the initial condition for $\chi$), with the heavy field $\phi$ stabilized in its potential minimum.
 We may observe that $\phi$ is still evolving during this stage, but it is simply due to the varying $\chi$ causing the movement of the potential minimum.
 The time evolution of $\phi$ is not violating the effective single field slow condition, since the isocurvature is heavy and decays out very rapidly.
 The second stage of inflation ends as an effective single field inflation of $\chi$.
 To have a sizable number of efolds during St-2, $v\gg \chi_0$ is required.
-Combining with the non-DW condition, the constraints for the parameters is given
+At the same time, eternal inflation may happen during waterfall region due to the flatness of the potential along the background trajectory, which gives another constraint on $\chi_0$.
+To avoid eternal inflation, the classical displacement of the field within one Hubble time should be much larger than the quantum fluctuation, requiring